 In the last several years, the New Hampshire House has voted down two bills that would have required labels on genetically engineered foods: HB 1674 (2016) and HB 660 (2014).
-There won’t be any more now that the federal government has taken over the authority to issue mandatory GMO labeling standards, but these standards have not yet been announced.
+There won’t be any more now that the federal government has taken over the authority to issue mandatory GMO labeling standards.

 In 2011, there was a failed attempt in the state Legislature to establish a database of New Hampshire-grown genetically modified crops.
 The database would have listed the location of the crops, the company that produced the genetically engineered seeds, and the name of the person responsible for the crops.
 The idea was ultimately rejected.

 GMO litigation laws

 Other states have considered bills that would grant farmers more protection if they are accused of using GMO seeds without entering into an agreement or paying fees to their manufacturer.
 These bills were intended to prevent farmers from being sued by GMO manufacturers simply because some genetically engineered seeds drifted into their fields from a neighboring farm.

 There have been a handful attempts at the state level to regulate specific GMO foods.
 For example, in Alaska, proposed legislation would have banned the sale of genetically modified fish, while a bill in New York would have banned the use of GMOs in vaccines.
 There has been no legislation in New Hampshire to prohibit particular GMO foods.

 “New Hampshire should more strictly regulate GMO foods.”

 - Consumers should feel confident that any food purchased lawfully in New Hampshire is entirely safe.
 While studies so far suggest that GMO foods are not dangerous to human health, proponents of GMO regulation argue that it is still too early to know the long term consequences of consuming genetically modified food.

 - Proponents of state labeling laws say the federal law should be scrapped because states have the right to decide where they stand on GMO disclosure.